VirgilSecurity/awesome-virgil/docs/cli.rst

 --------------------

 A Virgil Card is the main entity of the Keys Service, it includes the information about the user and his public key.
 The Virgil Card identifies the user by one of his available types, such as an email, a phone number, etc.
-:term:`Global Card <Global Virgil Card>` is created with the validation token received after verification in Virgil Identity Service.
+:term:`Global Card <Global Virgil Card>` is automatically verified in Virgil Identity Service, it is globally available to all Virgil users.

 .. code::

-  virgil card-create-global -d alice@domain.com --public-key alice/public.key -k alice/private.key -o alice/alice.vcard
+  virgil card-create-global --public-key alice/public.key -k alice/private.key -o alice/alice.vcard -d alice@domain.com

+.. note:: ``alice@domain.com`` - is your email

 Encrypt Data
 --------------